chathurya093/data-analytics/README.md

-# data-analytics using Seaborn is a library that uses Matplotlib underneath to plot graph
+# Data-analytics using Seaborn is a library that uses Matplotlib underneath to plot graph